LEO-FRANCIS-A/Anomaly-Detection/README.md

 # Anomaly-Detection
-This machine learning model detects and notifies the security team whenever a login activity significantly deviates from the user’s historical behavior.
-Unlike the risk score model, this system does not block access — it only sends alerts, ensuring that legitimate but unusual actions (e.g., emergencies, travel) are still permitted.
+This project uses machine learning to detect unusual login activities based on user behavior patterns.
+Instead of blocking access, the system sends real-time alerts to the security team — ensuring legitimate but uncommon actions (e.g., travel, emergencies) are still permitted while being closely monitored.

 The system is built with: